Rayalaseema: Factionalism

 Rayalaseema is home to numerous factional families who are often intertwined with political parties and violently clash with each other.
-Government employees are known to dread postings in the region.
+Government employees consider as dead postings in the region.
 The high crime rate is attributed to Rayalaseema's high poverty rate.
-Although violence has declined since the 1980s, factionalism still reigns supreme.
+Although violence has declined since 2000s.
 Police records estimate that in the past 35 years, about 8,465 civilians have died as a result of factional violence.

 Sri Bagh act

-Based on Sri Bagh act signed on 18 November 1937, Kurnool was made as the capital of the new state after the division of Andhra state from the Madras state.
-As per the second State Resolution Commission, capital was shifted to Hyderabad upon the formation of Andhra Pradesh.
+Based on Sri Bagh Act signed on 18 November 1937, Kurnool was made the capital of the new state after the division of Andhra State from the Madras State.
+As per the second State Resolution Commission, the state capital was shifted to Hyderabad upon formation of Andhra Pradesh by States Reorganisation Act, 1956.